 Faculty Speaker Program

-Each year, at the invitation of the Alumnae Office, members of the Wellesley College faculty and administration speak to 50 to 60 alumnae clubs and informal groups around the country, and occasionally, overseas.
+Each year, at the invitation of the Alumnae Office, members of the Wellesley College faculty and administration speak to 50-60 alumnae clubs and informal groups around the country, and occasionally, overseas.

-The speakers program is intended to provide intellectual stimulation, reflect the ongoing excellence of the Wellesley faculty, describe new programs at the College, and offer a means for alumnae to connect with each other and the College.
+The Faculty Speaker Program is intended to provide intellectual stimulation, reflect the ongoing excellence of the Wellesley faculty, describe new programs at the College, and offer a means for alumnae to connect with each other and the College.
 Some club events include high school students and/or guidance counselors, and serve as a student recruitment tool.

 Who Are the Speakers?